TheIndieStone/ProjectZomboidTranslations/README.md

 To test the translations (or modified English texts) in your game, place the files from this repository in `…\projectzomboid\media\lua\shared\Translate`

 You can back up the original translation first and then replace the folder or make a copy or a symbolic/hard link to a mirror of this repository.

+The TV and Radio translations are an exception to this.

 ## Joining As Contributor